 UNLESS OTHERWISE SPECIFIED, THIS PROXY WILL BE VOTED "FOR" PROPOSALS 1 AND 2 AND IN SUPPORT OF MANAGEMENT ON SUCH OTHER BUSINESS AS MAY PROPERLY COME BEFORE THE MEETING OR ANY ADJOURNMENTS THEREOF.

-PLEASE MARK, SIGN AND DATE ON REVERSE SIDE AND PROMPTLY MAIL IN ENCLOSED ENVELOPE see reverse side
+PLEASE MARK, SIGN AND DATE ON REVERSE SIDE AND PROMPTLY MAIL IN ENCLOSED ENVELOPE.